 If you can talk a friend or family member into coming over to help, it can make the experience more enjoyable too.
 Sometimes having someone to share a memory sparked by an item is enough and may actually help you to hold on to the memory but let go of the item.

 Knowing that your stuff is going to a new home can also be enough reward to help you let go.
 The thought of something that still has plenty of life in it going to waste can make us hold onto things we no longer need.

-Joining the Garage Sale Trail on 19 & 20 October is the perfect way to take all the things you no longer need and turn them into some spare cash.
+Joining the Garage Sale Trail on 21 & 22 November is the perfect way to take all the things you no longer need and turn them into some spare cash.
 It only takes 5 minutes to sign up online and your sale will appear on the national map.
-You’ll also get downloadable resources like posters and checklists to make your sale more successful and be part of a national movement, with an expected 400,000 Australians expected to get involved.
-Sellers meet an average of 44 of their neighbours and get the pleasure of knowing the things they once loved will be loved again.
+You’ll also get downloadable resources like posters and checklists to make your sale more successful and be part of a national movement that sees over 3 million kgs of items sold and saved from landfill.

 So, whether downsizing is in your near future, or a little while away, it’s never too early to start thanking your things and then sending them off for a new life.
 It’s great for you, your friends and family, and the earth.